Envelope with white powder prompts scare at Minnesota governor's mansion

-MINNEAPOLIS Two employees at the Minnesota governor's mansion were decontaminated as a precaution on Monday after staff members opened a letter and found a small amount of white powder, a state spokesman said.
+MINNEAPOLIS Fire crews were called on Monday to the Minnesota governor's residence in St. Paul, Minnesota, after staff members opened a letter and found what turned out to be a small amount of non-threatening white powder, a state spokesman said.

-The letter was received and opened in a building separate from the main residence for Democratic Governor Mark Dayton in St. Paul, said Doug Neville, a spokesman for the Minnesota Department of Public Safety.
+The letter was received and opened in a building separate from the main residence for Democratic Governor Mark Dayton, said Doug Neville, a spokesman for the Minnesota Department of Public Safety.

 When staff detected a small amount of white powder, they contacted the Minnesota State Patrol, which contacted the St. Paul Fire Department to respond to the residence, he said.